Martiless/flawlesscooking/README.md

 1. The icons used throughout website were taken from [Font Awesome](https://fontawesome.com/)
 1. The logo and heading fonts were taken from [Google Fonts](https://fonts.google.com/)
 1. Instructions on who to crop an image was taken from [Digital Ocean](https://www.digitalocean.com/)
+1. CSS Code for image on recipe page was help with by the tutors from Code Institute

 ### Media: